texne/proficiency.cs.illinois.edu/index.md

 though you can't get credit, and also to find out what substitute courses are appropriate.
 <!--- -->
-1. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree program on our campus.**
+4. **Graduate students generally may only take Illinois Computer Science proficiency exams when required to satisfy another degree program on our campus.**
 <!--- -->
-Please have your advisor contact the CS academic office to obtain permission if needed.
+This is extremely rare.
+Please have your advisor contact the CS academic office to obtain special permission to take the exam.

 Other course-specific restrictions may also apply.
 <!--- -->